 Take on the thrill of snow tubing

 If you’re looking for more thrill than a traditional sledding day but aren’t quite ready to hit the slopes of the ski mountain, this activity is for you.
-Snow tubing is a great way to get outside and breathe in the crisp air while laughing the whole way down.
+Snow tubing is a great way to get outside, breathe in the crisp air, and laugh the whole way down.
 Unlike skiing and snowboarding, you don’t need lessons or experience to enjoy this activity.
 Not sure where to go?
 Take a look at Campgaw Mountain and these snow tubing spots in and around NJ for a day of thrills.

 Travel in space during Presidents’ Day Weekend

-Sit back, relax, and get lost in space while looking up at the stars and a film presentation in the domes of New Jersey’s educational and entertaining planetariums.
-Kids (and parents) of all ages will be mesmerized by the enchantment of the dome’s crystal-clear projection—all while learning something new.
+Sit back, relax, and get lost in space as you look up at the stars and enjoy a film presentation in the domes of New Jersey’s educational and entertaining planetariums.
+Kids (and parents) of all ages will be mesmerized by the dome’s crystal-clear projection—all while learning something new.

 Shop at a winter farmers’ market

 Think farmers’ markets are a summer thing?
 Nope.
-You can shop for fresh produce and goods at farmer’s markets outside and inside.
+You can shop for fresh produce and goods at farmers’ markets, both indoors and outdoors.
 Bundle up and find more than produce—most farmers’ markets offer meats, baked goods, soups, chocolates, and artisan gifts all in one place.
 Check out these delicious winter markets around NJ.

 Go on a road trip